Faeq-F/Zarlasht/diary.md

 Converted the screen designs for the final game into Lustre for easier development next term.
 Practicing for my presentation.
 Finalizing my interim report.
-Adding forgotten pieces to the repository and report.
+Adding forgotten pieces to the repository and report (aims 5 & 7; goals 8 & 9).

 ### 08/12/2024 - 10/12/2024

-Converted my UML diagrams to be digital and finished producing a draft for my interim report to get feedback from my supervisor.
+Converted my UML diagrams to be digital and finished producing a draft for my interim report to get feedback from my supervisor. (as planned for week 9; ensuring goals 1 & 5 are met)

 </details>